 Differences between Explosion Protected Electrical Equipment & Components

-It has been noted that certain service facilities have been purchasing empty flameproof enclosures, fitting and wiring the electrical equipment and supplying ‘new’ explosion protected equipment into the industry.
+It has been noted that the practice of purchasing empty flameproof enclosures, fitting and wiring the electrical equipment and supplying ‘new’ explosion protected equipment into the industry.

 This practice is in breach of the IEC Ex standards and scheme.
 Whilst it might not be a safety issue, it is like driving a car on a public road without a license.
 It is not necessarily going to make the roads unsafe, but it is against the law and a criminal act attracting penalties.